Labour Program Forward Regulatory Plan: 2024 to 2026

 Potential impacts on Canadians, including businesses

-These regulations are expected to benefit Canadian workers in the federal jurisdiction by mitigating exposure to hazardous substances in the workplace.
+These regulations are expected to benefit Canadians in federally regulated workplaces by mitigating exposure to hazardous substances in the workplace.
 Impacts on Canadians and businesses have been identified.
-The “one-for-one” rule and the small business lens apply.
+The “one-for-one” rule does not apply; however, the small business lens applies.

 Regulatory cooperation efforts (domestic and international)